 Removal is planned for the portions of the existing gasline at the toe of the dam and sections near but outside of the Prado Dam Outlet Channel (Figure 3).
 Sections of gasline to be removed would be tested for asbestos before removal.
-No asbestos is anticipated to be found based on the type of pipe that was installed, but in the rare possibility that a segment of the gasline tests positive for asbestos, remediation would occur (Section 4.2, environmental commitment 19).
+No asbestos is anticipated to be found based on the type of pipe that was installed, but in the rare possibility that a segment of the gasline tests positive for asbestos, remediation would occur (Section 4.2, environmental commitment # 19).
 The soil removed would be backfilled.

-Partial abandonment of the gasline is proposed in order to reduce excavations in the vicinity of the Prado Dam Outlet Channel and prevent damage to the outlet channel lining.
+Partial abandonment of the gasline is proposed to reduce excavations in the vicinity of the Prado Dam Outlet Channel and prevent damage to the outlet channel lining.
+Ground disturbance is anticipated only at the beginning and ending of the portion of gasline that will be grouted in place.
 Portions of the gasline that will be abandoned in place would be inspected, cleaned, and filled with grout according to federal guidance (FEMA 2005).
 If the gasline is deteriorated or damaged and cannot be safely grouted, a new abandonment approach would be developed.
 Based on geotechnical analyses performed by SCG, the gasline that would be left in place would not create a hazard or leach any contaminants into the soil.